 Embrace a variety of sources and exploration methods to gain deeper insight into new possibilities.
 Like your academic coursework, you must continuously assess the reliability, validity, and bias of your sources.
 As your perspective widens, so do your choices.

 Be sure to take stock of your impressions as you make new career discoveries.
+Let's take a moment to reflect.

 - What are you motivated to explore further and why?